-You can have your VIN professionally etched on a window or on other major parts of the vehicle.
-This allows your vehicle to be traced more easily (even if it has been dismantled and sold as parts) and makes your car less attractive to professional thieves.
+You can have your VIN professionally etched on a window or other major parts of the vehicle.
+That allows your vehicle to be traced more easily (even if it has been dismantled and sold as parts) and makes your car less attractive to professional thieves.

-Protecting your vehicle from theft can save you time, money and stress.
-It can also save you money on car insurance rates, since many insurers will give you a discount on your premium if you have anti-theft protection for your car or truck.
-A little bit of prevention in the short term can make your life safer and easier in the long term.
+Protecting your vehicle from theft can save you time,and stress.
+It can also save you money on car insurance rates since many insurers will give you a discount on your premium if you have anti-theft protection for your car or truck.
+A little bit of prevention in the short-term can make your life safer and easier over the long haul.